do-mart/gramolang/README.md

   using the `auto.watch_pool_files()` function

-The script `initialize.py` provides common initialization features for the other scripts: adding the `gramolang` package directory in `sys.path` and load API keys in the environment based on values stored in a file.
+The script `initialize.py` provides common initialization features for the other scripts: adding the `gramolang` package directory in `sys.path` and loading API keys in the environment based on values stored in a file.